tabbytadi/My-Portfolio/README.md

 # My Personal Portfolio

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and experiences as a frontend developer.
-It includes an introduction about me, highlights of my proficiency in various programming languages and web design, and details of some of my completed projects.
+It includes an introduction about me, highlights of my proficiency in various programming languages and Web Design, and details of some of my completed projects.

 ## Website Overview